-Understanding what is issue tracking, how issue tracking tools help in software development life cycle and what myriad capabilities are now bring offered by popular issue tracking systems - are important topics to be considered by teams focussing on software development with increased sustainability and productivity in mind.
+Understanding what is issue tracking (including how issue tracking tools help in the software development lifecycle and what myriad capabilities are offered by popular issue tracking systems) are important topics to be considered by teams focusing on software development with increased sustainability and productivity in mind.

 |Resource name||Issue tracking software|